-Little League, soccer, swimming, karate… when it comes to sports around Grand Rapids, there is no shortage of opportunities for your child to get involved.
-In fact, the number of possibilities make choosing a bit overwhelming, so we’re here to help.
-Below, you will find a big list of places around greater Grand Rapids that offer sporting programs for kids.
+Grand Rapids has sports teams for all interests and ages.
+In fact, all the possibilities can make it a bit overwhelming!
+But we’re here to help.
+Whether you’re looking for golf, basketball, LAX or something else, below, you will find a list of places around greater Grand Rapids that offer sporting programs for kids.

 *The following are sponsored listings.